Allen-Tildesley/examples/CONTENTS.md

 and a small module containing long-range-correction formulae [lrc_lj_module.f90](lrc_lj_module.f90) are widely used by the simulation programs.
-They are not explicitly listed below: the [SConstruct](SConstruct) file gives a full list of the build dependencies in each case.
+They are not explicitly listed in most cases below: the [SConstruct](SConstruct) file gives a full list of the build dependencies in each case.